Introduction

 Alternative investments differ from traditional investment routes such as stocks, bonds, and cash.
 These investments are often marketed as a means to diversify portfolios and increase returns.

-You may come across multiple examples such as: Wine, Whisky, Forestry and Plantations, Litigation funding, Student Property, Art, Crypto Currency & many many more.
+You may come across multiple examples such as Wine, Whisky, Forestry and Plantations, Litigation funding, Student Property, Art, Crypto Currency & and many more.

 All of these investments come with their own set of unique risks.